 To facilitate our admission to AIM, ReneSola was incorporated under the laws of the British Virgin Islands in March 2006.
-In March 2006, ReneSola issued 6,600 and 3,400 shares to Mr. Xianshou Li and Mr. Yuncai Wu for \$0.66 and \$0.34, respectively, which were subsequently split into 44,000,021 and 22,666,678 shares, respectively.
-Based on professional advice they received in connection with the AIM admission, Mr. Li and Mr. Wu also entered into a trust agreement with Mr. Zhengmin Lian and Mr. Xiangjun Dong on May 2, 2006, through which Mr. Li and Mr. Wu held certain percentages of their shares in ReneSola in trust for Mr. Zhengmin

-Lian and Mr. Xiangjun Dong.
+In March 2006, ReneSola issued 44,000,021 and 22,666,678 shares to Mr. Xianshou Li and Mr. Yuncai Wu for \$0.66 and \$0.34, respectively.
+Based on professional advice they received in connection with the AIM admission, Mr. Li and Mr. Wu also entered into a trust agreement with Mr. Zhengmin Lian and Mr. Xiangjun Dong on May 2, 2006, through which Mr. Li and Mr. Wu held certain percentages of their shares in ReneSola in trust for Mr. Zhengmin Lian and Mr. Xiangjun Dong.
 The trust structure was primarily intended to simplify the relevant registration and filing procedures with respect to the shareholding structure of our company.
 However, the trust structure did not achieve its intended purpose.
 Accordingly, the beneficial interests in the shares as of the date of the trust agreement were as follows:

-Parties Shares legally held in ReneSola Beneficial interest with respect to ReneSola's issuedshare capital Percentage of beneficial interest in ReneSola Percentage of equity interest in Zhejiang Yuhuan
+Darties Shares legally held in ReneSola Beneficial interest with respect to ReneSola's issued share capital Percentage of beneficial interest in ReneSola Percentage of equity interest in Zhejiang Yuhuan

+Parties

 Xianshou Li 44,000,021 27,333,346 41% 41%

 Yuncai Wu 22,666,678 12,000,006 18% 18%

 Zhengmin Lian Nil 15,333,341 23% 23%

 Xiangjun Dong Nil 12,000,006 18% 18%

-Under the trust agreement, the legal ownership and voting rights attaching to all of the shares are held by Messrs.
-Li and Wu, while the beneficial interest and economic rights in those shares referred to in the above table against their respective names are held by Messrs.
+Under the trust agreement, the legal ownership and voting rights attaching to all of the shares are held by Mr. Li and Mr. Wu, while the beneficial interest and economic rights in those shares referred to in the above table against their respective names are held by Messrs.
 Lian and Dong.

 In April 2006, as part of the reorganization in order to establish ReneSola as the holding company, ReneSola acquired the 75% and 25% equity interests in Zhejiang Yuhui from Zhejiang Yuhuan and Ruiyu for \$2.1 million and \$0.7 million, respectively.
 The \$2.8 million was financed through our placement of 33,333,333 shares in connection with our admission to AIM and was paid in August 2006.
 In accordance with established regulatory practice in China, Zhejiang Yuhuan, the PRC shareholder of Zhejiang Yuhui, was paid not less than Zhejiang Yuhuan's investment cost in Zhejiang Yuhui.
 However, the relevant parties intended for Zhejiang Yuhui and its employees to benefit from the payment.
 Therefore, the cash consideration of \$2.1 million received by Zhejiang Yuhuan was used to establish a fund for the benefit of Zhejiang Yuhui's employees, as the principal shareholders of Zhejiang Yuhuan are also principal shareholders of Zhejiang Yuhui.
 The parties intended to use the fund to acquire apartments from third parties or to construct housing for Zhejiang Yuhui's employees.
 Zhejiang Yuhuan entrusted Zhejiang Yuhui to manage and dispose of the fund, and the fund was remitted to Zhejiang Yuhui in September 2007.
-As of the date of this annual report, the fund has not been used.
+As of the date of this prospectus, the fund has not been used.